Port Management Company: History

 The company was founded on 26 November 2008.
 Starting from 2009, it has been managing the operational activity of JSC 'Vostochny Port'.
 Between 2010 and 2015, the equipment of the port and its production processes were updated.
 Between 2009 and 2016, the annual freight turnover of the port increased 1.5 times from 14.7 million tonnes to 23.5 million tonnes.

-In 2012, JSC 'Vostochny Port' started the construction of the third stage of the coal terminal, which will be put into operation in September 2017.
+In 2012, JSC 'Vostochny Port' began constructing the third stage of the coal terminal, which will be put into operation in September 2017.
 It will increase the annual terminal capacity up to 39 million tonnes in 2019.
-The project is funded solely by the company without state financing.
+The project is funded solely by the company, without state financing.
 The total amount of investment in the project is 27 billion Rubles.

 In July 2016, the federal antitrust service satisfied the application of Managing Port Company for the rights to act as the executive body of the coal seaport JSC 'Rosterminalugol'.
 The freight turnover of JSC 'Rosterminalugol' at the end of 2016 had reached 18 million tonnes.

 After the consolidation of specialized assets, the company manages the biggest Russian coal port holding, with a total cargo turnover of 41.5 million tonnes of coal per year, which constitutes more than one-third of Russian sea exports of coal.
 In the year 2019, the total annual freight turnover of specialized coal sea terminals of JSC "Vostochny Port" and JSC'Rosterminalugol' will reach 56.6 million tonnes.

 According to information from the Sea Trade Port Association, the freight turnover of the coal port holding company ranks third place among all stevedoring assets with the largest holdings, with 5.8% of the country's cargo turnover.